 Water hammer (hydraulic shock) is by far the loudest and most common plumbing noise problem in the home.
 It occurs when a faucet or appliance quickly shuts off the flow of water into the fixture or appliance, causing a shockwave that makes the water supply pipes bang against each other or against wood framing members (wall studs, floor joists, etc.).
 Water hammer can be caused by any fixture or appliance that uses water, but some of the most common culprits are clothes washers and dishwashers.
 These typically have solenoid valves that shut off the flow of water very quickly, so the water flow goes from fully on to fully off in a split second.

 The Traditional Solution

-Air chambers are often fabricated on-site by the plumber and installed at the faucet's water supply.
+Air chambers are often fabricated on-site by the plumber and installed just before the faucet's water supply pipes reach the faucet.
 They typically consist of a vertical length of capped pipe about 12 inches long or longer and are the same diameter as the water supply pipe.
 The problem with these makeshift air chambers is that they can fill up with water over time, eliminating the air that serves as a shock absorber.

-You can recharge water-filled chambers by shutting off the water supply and draining the pipes, which allows air to fill the chambers, and it gets trapped there when the water is turned back on.
+You can recharge water-filled chambers by shutting off the water supply and draining the pipes.
+This allows air to fill the chambers again, which gets trapped there when the water is turned back on.
 If this solution isn't effective, try installing water hammer arrestors.